hodea/hodea-lib/README.md

 # hodea-lib
-Highly Optimized Deeply Embedded Auxiliaries Core Library
+Highly Optimized Deeply Embedded Auxiliaries Library

 This is repository is under construction.
 More will follow...